Compiled by the Road Trip Alberta team

 Location: 10361 82 Ave NW

 Open all day and for evening events, Block 1912 is an easygoing coffee shop known for its espresso-based drinks, gelato, desserts, sandwiches, and more.
-Named after the brick-clad building this Edmonton café is found in (1912 was the year the Old Strathcona building was established), Block 1912 opened in 1992 and has been a strong presence in the community ever since.
+Named after the brick-clad building this Edmonton café is located inside (1912 was the year the Old Strathcona building was established), Block 1912 opened in 1992 and has been a strong presence in the community ever since.

 With local art adorning the walls as well as live jazz on Monday and live music on Thursday, it’s a great place to either grab a quick coffee or settle in for a while and enjoy the entertainment.